 - Stress: When you’re stressed, you’re more likely to eat unhealthy foods and have a disturbed sleep cycle.
 This, in turn, suppresses your immunity, making it easier for bad bacteria to take over and eventually cause a yeast infection.5

 - Uncontrolled diabetes: Diabetes with uncontrolled sugar levels creates the perfect environment for yeast overgrowth.
-This applies to both type 1 and type 2 diabetes6 7
+This applies to both

 - Pregnancy: Pregnancy brings on significant hormonal shifts, leading to changes in the vaginal wall.
 It also alters the fungi balance, making way for a yeast infection.8